ASTRA: Adaptive Semantic Tree Reasoning Architecture for Complex Table Question Answering: Method

 \subsubsection{Symbolic Tree Manipulation}

-Pure textual reasoning is prone to error in multi-step queries involving aggregation or complex logical predicates~\cite{ zhang2024syntqasynergistictablebasedquestion}.
+Pure textual reasoning is prone to error in multi-step queries involving aggregation or complex logical predicates~\cite{ zhang-etal-2024-syntqa}.
 Thus, as illustrated in Figure~\ref{fig:tree_qa} (top-right), we incorporate symbolic reasoning to ensure computational precision.
 To accommodate the LLM's context window and focus on logical generation, we abstract the semantic tree into a \textbf{structural skeleton} devoid of verbose values.
 Furthermore, we construct targeted \textbf{code examples} (e.g., selection, aggregation, and comparison) for tree operations and provide a secure execution environment.
-If a runtime error occurs, the system enters a \textbf{Self-Correction Loop}, feeding error traces back to the LLM to trigger code regeneration.
+If a runtime error occurs, the system enters a \textbf{Self-Correction Loop}, feeding error traces back to the LLM to trigger code regeneration, a failure-aware refinement strategy proven effective in complex structural agents~\cite{liu2026cogcontrollablegraphreasoning, gong2026tempr1unifiedautonomousagent}.
 This approach unifies accuracy and stability in complex logical reasoning.